Curriculum standards

 The trainee will:

-- practise trauma-informed, and culturally safe, care for all patients
+- practise trauma-informed, and culturally safe communication

 - use the principles of science communication to share information clearly, accurately, respectfully, responsibly, and empathetically